LeooDer/ECS_189L_GameProject_TheStruggle/ProjectDocument.md

 States Left and Right is used to determine the direction to set the velocity of the projectile.
 We wanted the player to shoot the project in same direction it is facing.

 Player starts in Grounded state.
 When the Jump input is detected and state is Grounded, then the state can change from Grounded to Jumping.
 The state can change to Hurt when player collides with enemy.
 The state can change back to Grounded when the player is touching the ground.
+Left and Right States are set when PlayerController determines left and right movement.

 The IPlayerCommands and states are used in PlayerController.
 In the update function, the PlayerController gets the input from the keyboard and looks for the appropriate IPlayerCommand to handle and execute the command based on the states and also collision detection.

 #### Main Menu and Control Screen
-Main menu takes as input the Mouse right click where the Player can choose between playing the game and navigating to the control screen to see the controls.
-The control screen takes as input Mouse right click to go back to Main menu.
+Main menu takes as input the LeftMouse click where the Player can choose between playing the game and navigating to the control screen to see the controls.
+The control screen takes as input Left Mouse click to go back to Main menu.

 #### References to Scripts
 [IPlayerCommand](https://github.com/isaboi/ECS189L_GameProject/blob/1ad1a81857f3214cf5df48a2a2e7dce116cfb6c1/ECS189%20Game%20Project/Assets/Scripts/IPlayerCommand.cs#L5).